 Identify the negative thought patterns that trigger your temper

-You may think that external things—the insensitive actions of other people, for example, or frustrating situations—are what cause your anger.
+You may think that external factors—the insensitive actions of other people, for example, or frustrating situations—are causing your anger.
 But anger problems have less to do with what happens to you than how you interpret and think about what happened.
 Common negative thinking patterns that trigger and fuel anger include:

 - Overgeneralizing.
 For example, “You ALWAYS interrupt me.
 You NEVER consider my needs.
 EVERYONE disrespects me.
 I NEVER get the credit I deserve.”

-- Obsessing on "shoulds" and "musts."
-Having a rigid view of the way things should or must be and getting angry when reality doesn't line up with this vision.
+- Obsessing over “shoulds” and “musts.”
+Having a rigid view of the way a situation should or must go and getting angry when reality doesn’t line up with this vision.